alastairlundy/Extensions.Processes/README.md

 * Enhancing existing features

 ## License
-ProcessExtensions is licensed under the MPL 2.0 license.
-If you modify any of ProcessExtensions' files then the modified files must be licensed under the MPL 2.0 .
+ProcessInvoke is licensed under the MPL 2.0 license.
+If you modify any of ProcessInvoke' files then the modified files must be licensed under the MPL 2.0 .

-If you use ProcessExtensions in your project please make an exact copy of the contents of ProcessExtensions' [LICENSE.txt file](https://github.com/alastairlundy/ProcessInvoke/blob/main/LICENSE.txt) available either in your third party licenses txt file or as a separate txt file.
+If you use ProcessInvoke in your project please make an exact copy of the contents of ProcessInvoke' [LICENSE.txt file](https://github.com/alastairlundy/ProcessInvoke/blob/main/LICENSE.txt) available either in your third party licenses txt file or as a separate txt file.

 ## Acknowledgements